 As mentioned before, the index crediting method provides an opportunity to make higher interest rates than traditional crediting methods in a low interest rate environment.
 Currently equity index universal life and modified endowment contracts offer more attractive crediting methods than index annuities.
 It is not uncommon to find contracts that offer annual point-to-point crediting methods with very attractive double-digit caps.
 Annual point-to-point typically includes a reset feature that will lock in the gains in the “up years” and reset the index value each year.
 So, in the “down years,” interest is earned from a new, lower starting point.
 A cap is a limit on the amount of interest that will be credited.

-To schedule a time to discuss your financial future and the possible role of insurance or investments in your financial strategy, contact us at SETWealthInc@gmail.com or call us at 561-757-0731 today!
+To schedule a time to discuss your financial future, contact us at SETWealthInc@gmail.com or call us at 561-757-0731 today!

 It can be difficult to make financial decisions without access to information.
 If you have questions or concerns about your current retirement strategy, feel free to contact us using the form below.